 You can pay for your orders using credit or debit cards either directly to AliExpress or through AliPay.
 Either way, you’ll be transacting with a company owned by Alibaba, since it owns both services.

 - Direct credit card or debit card transactions: If you choose to pay with your credit or debit card directly, AliExpress will have to know your payment details.
 The good news is that only AliExpress will see them, so third-party sellers won’t have a chance to capture your card information.
-Additionally, you can opt not to store your payment information.
+Additionally, you can opt not to store your payment information; in fact, we recommend that you don’t store it to protect yourself from potential data breaches.
 You’ll have to enter your card information every time you check out, but that’s just a minor inconvenience if you really want to keep your payment details under wraps.

 - Paying through AliPay: AliPay is a secure payment service, much like PayPal, Cash App, and Venmo.
 You can load up your AliPay account with your credit or debit card and then use the balance to pay.
 If you use AliPay, neither AliExpress nor the sellers can see your card details, so it’s safer than transacting directly with AliExpress.

 FYI: Although less common, you can use PayPal to pay for some items sold on AliExpress.
 PayPal is a secure payment service with features like buyer protection and end-to-end encryption.
 If available, PayPal is the safest payment method for AliExpress.

 AliExpress Red Flags and How You Can Stay Safe